Decoding the Language of Depression & Anxiety in Social Media

 by Thaddeus Camlin Psy.D.

-A recent study analyzed thousands of social media posts and found reliable predictors of depression in the language people use.
+A recent study analyzed thousands of social media posts and found reliable predictors of depression in the language people use, or what we can call the language of depression.
 The study, published in the Journal of Clinical Psychological Science, reveals three ways to predict depression, anxiety, and suicidal ideation.
 Extrapolating from the results offers some intriguing considerations that relate to how we think, the way in which our thinking influences our mood and behavior, and how our language might influence addictive cycles.

 Post Content as a Predictor of Depression and Anxiety